Why It’s Important to Fight And Treat Constipation

 Constipation makes it difficult to expel harmful substances from our body.
-These toxins and poisons pass into the blood through the intestinal walls and can cause serious illnesses.
+These toxins and poisons pass into the blood stream, through the intestinal walls and can cause serious illnesses.
+Read our tips and tricks on how to fight and treat constipation.

-How many times a day do you have bowel movements?
-Did you know that ideally, we should go to the bathroom once per every meal?
-However, we might feel it is normal to go to the bathroom just once a day, and in many cases not even that often, or resort to the use of laxatives.
-Keep reading to find out why it is so important to fight constipation as well as some natural tips to do so.
+How many times per day do you have bowel movements?
+Did you know that ideally, we should go to the bathroom once after every meal?
+We might feel that it is normal to go to the bathroom just once a day.
+Since we usually don’t go that often, we resort to the use of laxatives.
+Keep reading to find out why it is so important to fight and treat constipation as well as some natural tips to do so.

-In this article, we’ll explain the truth about constipation and the fundamental reasons you should treat it, if possible, with food and/or natural supplements to prevent many health problems in the future.
+In this article, we’ll explain the truth about how to fight and treat constipation.
+Read the fundamental reasons why you should use foods and/or natural supplements to prevent health problems.

 What happens when we’re constipated?

-When we suffer from constipation regularly and randomly, due to circumstantial reasons (such as dietary changes, stress, etc. ), the fecal remains that we do not excrete accumulate in our gut and increase the proliferation of bacteria.
-Some bacteria is healthy when it is in balance, but when the levels increase and waste ferments or rots, we can suffer from some of the health problems discussed below.
+When we suffer from constipation, the fecal remains and is not excreted.
+It will accumulate in our gut and increase the proliferation of bacteria.
+Some bacteria is healthy when it’s balanced; however, when the levels increase and waste ferments or rots, we may suffer from numerous health problems.

 The absorption of toxins